spc-kim/midterm_project/README.md

 This EDA focuses on a dataset of IMDB's Top 1000 Movie rankings.

 The analysis first takes a brief look at the entire dataset of 1000 movie entries.
-Then, it shifts its focus onto the top 1% performing movies.
+Then, it shifts its focus onto the top performing movies based on category.

 ## Objective Questions